 Landlords have a right to:

 • Impose rules.
 As a landlord, you have a right to impose additional rules besides those set out in the Saskatchewan tenancy agreement.
 Just make sure they are reasonable, written and legally binding.

 • Enter rented premises.
 As a landlord, you have a right to enter a tenant’s unit to perform your responsibilities.
-For instance, to do repairs, respond to an emergency, in response to a court order, or in case the tenant abandons the unit.
+For instance, to do repairs, respond to an emergency, in response to a court order, or in case the tenant abandons the unit with proper notice.

 • Increase rent.
 You can increase rent in a periodic tenancy.
 Prior to this, though, you must serve the tenant with a 12 months’ notice if you intend to increase the rent amount.

 • Charge a late fee if included in the lease agreement.
 Please note that the fee will only be lawful if it’s a “reasonable pre-estimate of damages” and not a penalty.